mmfrenkel/log-database/README.md

 # Mini LSM Tree Database System

 This C project is a simplified version of a log-structed merge (LSM) tree database system.

-This system has two components:
-(1) An in-memory component represented by the `memtable.c` library.
-To keep things simple for this low-volume system, the `memtable` is implemented as a binary search tree.
-A two-three tree implementation is also provided in this repositority, though not currently supported.
-(2) A file system component, made up of several log files called `segments` which contain key, value pairs sorted by key.
-The contents of the `memtable` are periodically flushed to disk and once written, these `segments` are immutable, or read-only.
+It uses a combination of in-memory data structures and files on disk to hold database submissions.

 ## Components & Functionality